South Caicos–Untouched by Tourism

-The last to the southeast and the smallest main island in the Caicos archipelago, South Caicos is a great destination for the adventurous.
+The last to the southeast, and the smallest main island in the Caicos archipelago, South Caicos is an exceptional destination for the adventurous.

-Largely neglected during the recent Caribbean tourism expansions of the last few decades, this quiet and laid-back island is supported by small-scale commercial fishing.
+Largely neglected during the recent Caribbean tourism expansions of the last few decades, this quiet and laid-back island is supported by small-scale commercial fishing and boutique tourism.

-South Caicos may not be the right destination choice for everyone.
-Water sports businesses are few, accommodation options are limited, there’s nary a gift shop in sight, and the beaches aren’t quite up to the standard of the other main islands in the Turks and Caicos.
-However, for those who want to experience the old Caribbean while it still exists, the Big South offers a truly unique vacation.About South Caicos Things to Do
+South Caicos may not be the right destination for everyone.
+The extravagant nightlife, crowded beaches, and bustle of other Caribbean destinations is traded for a unique Hemingwayesque experience.
+Water sports businesses are few, there are only three resorts on the island, and there’s no luxury shopping or casinos.
+However, for those who want to experience the Old Caribbean while it still exists, the Big South offers a truly unique vacation opportunity.

 As a small island, South Caicos offers limited accommodation choices.

-Recently completed, the luxury East Bay Resort offers 86 beautiful suites, a wide range of amenities, onsite gourmet dining, a spa, and, importantly, a prime beachfront location.
+The luxury East Bay Resort offers 86 beautiful suites, a wide range of amenities, onsite gourmet dining, a spa, and, importantly, a scenic beachfront location.

 Scenic soft limestone dune cliffs line much of the island and create countless secluded beaches, many of which go months without seeing a visitor.

 South Caicos is a prime location for enjoying and exploring tropical coastal landscapes.
-Access is easy, yet the lack of development allows for a great sense of emersion.
+Access is easy, yet the lack of development allows for a great sense of immersion.

-Descendants of animals worked during the salt production days, the semi-wild and hardy island donkeys can be spotted foraging for greenery throughout the brush lands.Exploring South Caicos
+Descendants of animals worked during the salt production days, the semi-wild and hardy island donkeys can be spotted foraging for greenery throughout the brushlands.

-Although not quite receiving the recognition that Grand Turk and Salt Cay gets for salt production, South Caicos actually was the foremost exporter when the industry was operating.
-At the height of the era, nearly two million bushels of hand-raked salt was shipped from Cockburn Harbour per year.
+Although not quite receiving the recognition that Grand Turk and Salt Cay get for salt production, South Caicos actually was the foremost sea salt exporter in the country when the industry was operating.
+At the height of the era, nearly two million bushels of hand-raked salt were shipped from Cockburn Harbour per year.

 In the main salina, the interesting Boiling Hole still functions today.
-This site, a small natural subterranean connection to the ocean, was adapted to allow for sea water feeds into the salt pans.
+This site, a small natural subterranean connection to the ocean, was adapted to allow for seawater to feed into the salt pans.

-At close proximity to the extensive and shallow crystal-clear Caicos Banks, salt water flat fishing is unparalleled.
-Bonefish, tarpon and barracuda are plentiful and are only a short boat trip away.
+Saltwater flat fishing is unparalleled near the extensive, shallow, and crystal-clear Caicos Banks.
+Bonefish, tarpon, permit, and barracuda are plentiful and are only a short boat trip away.

 Kayaking is also spectacular.
-The wetlands of Bell Sound Nature Reserve and the channels between the small northern Cays are extensive and pristine.
-Marine life, ospreys, frigate birds and herons abound.
+The wetlands of Bell Sound Nature Reserve and the channels between the small northern cays are extensive and pristine.
+Marine and bird life, including ospreys, frigatebirds, and herons, abound.

-The channels and sounds of South Caicos are such an attraction that eco-tour day trips visit from Providenciales solely for the kayaking and stand up paddle boarding.Fishing Kayaking
+The channels and sounds of South Caicos are such an attraction that eco tour day trips visit from Providenciales solely for the kayaking and stand-up paddleboarding.

 Due to the small resident population, South Caicos is a little more difficult to travel to than Providenciales and Grand Turk.